js-on/node-red-contrib-py3run/README.md

 **py3run** invokes a runner script */data/python/runner.py* which tries to import your custom Python script and pass the arguments over.
 Possible errors will be handled and returned to the three outputs stdout, stderr and rc (return code).

 ## Usage
 Insert a `py3run` node to your flow.
 Put a function node in front of it to craft the required payload.
+Or use the node inputs to pass path and args.

+Passing no arguments to Python is possible as well.
+Simply leave *msg.payload.args* or the corresponding input empty.

+The path to the Python script cannot be empty.

 ## NodeRed function node
 ```js